ironcore-dev/ironcore/docs/api-reference/storage.md

 </em>
 </td>
 <td>
-<p>ClaimRef is the reference to the VolumeClaim used by the Volume.</p>
+<p>ClaimRef is the reference to the claiming entity of the Volume.</p>
 </td>
 </tr>
 <tr>